opencap/protocol/DomainProxy.md

-# Domain Proxy
+# Domain Proxy Feature

-Domain Proxy isn't exactly a protocol so much as it is a demonstration of what is possible using OpenCAP.
 If a server supports proxy domains that means it allows users to register aliases on the server that have a different domain.
 A good comparison would be when a company uses a service like gmail to handle email hosting, but points their own domain at the service.
 For instance, a company like Walmart uses gmail but has its email addresses ending in "@walmart.com"

 That being said, the following descibes how a Domain Proxy server could setup this service.
 Wallets are automatically able to query proxied addresses by nature of the SRV record system.